jcowey/P3/guidelines/structuralMarkUp_documentary.md

   - surname comma forename(s)

 - #affiliation
-  - Institute for the Study of the Ancient World
+  - Institute for the Study of the Ancient World (no standardisation, simply a string)

 - #email